support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

-Cimbric Women defend their Wagon Fort from Roman soldiers, 1882 Cimbrian Women Defending Their Baggage Train Against Attacking Roman Soldiers, Late 2nd Century AD (engraving) Cimbric Women Defend Their Wagon Fort Peloponnesian War: The Battle of Potidaea (engraving after Carstens) Cimbric Women Defending the Fortification of Wagons Roman persecution Cimbric Women Defend Their Wagon Fort Women of the Cimbri in Battle Socrates at the Battle of Potidaea, 432 BC, 1908 Death of Antiochus Landing of Julius Caesar Spartacus The Army of William III Defeats the Enemies Battle of St Gotthard Representation of Pelagius the Conqueror, King of Asturias, Triumphant Against the Saracens, 719, Covadonga, Spain Plate 27: The Dutch During a Surprise Attack of the Roman Camp on the Moselle, from The War Capture of Kaunas by the Teutonic Order Joshua and the Israelites Conquering and Burning the City of Ai (engraving) The Death of Saul Cheruscan chief Arminius at the Battle of Teutoburg opposing the Romans against the Germans in 9 AD Germanicus Burying the Bodies of Roman Soldiers Killed at the Battle of the Teutoburg Forest Six Years Earlier Enee, wanting to avenge Pandaros, is ready to succumb under the gravity of a big stone that Diomede throws.
+Cimbric Women defend their Wagon Fort from Roman soldiers, 1882 Cimbrian Women Defending Their Baggage Train Against Attacking Roman Soldiers, Late 2nd Century AD (engraving) Cimbric Women Defend Their Wagon Fort Peloponnesian War: The Battle of Potidaea (engraving after Carstens) Arnulf of Carinthia Storming the Norman Defences on the River Dyle, 891 (engraving) Invasion of Roman Territory by the Cimbri Cimbric Women Defending the Fortification of Wagons Roman persecution Cimbric Women Defend Their Wagon Fort Women of the Cimbri in Battle Socrates at the Battle of Potidaea, 432 BC, 1908 Death of Antiochus Landing of Julius Caesar Spartacus The Army of William III Defeats the Enemies Battle of St Gotthard Representation of Pelagius the Conqueror, King of Asturias, Triumphant Against the Saracens, 719, Covadonga, Spain The Rebel Duke Rudolf of Swabia Mortally Wounded at the Battle of the Elster Plate 27: The Dutch During a Surprise Attack of the Roman Camp on the Moselle, from The War Capture of Kaunas by the Teutonic Order Joshua and the Israelites Conquering and Burning the City of Ai (engraving) The Death of Saul Cheruscan chief Arminius at the Battle of Teutoburg opposing the Romans against the Germans in 9 AD Germanicus Burying the Bodies of Roman Soldiers Killed at the Battle of the Teutoburg Forest Six Years Earlier Enee, wanting to avenge Pandaros, is ready to succumb under the gravity of a big stone that Diomede throws.
 While Venus flies to his rescue, Sthelenos grabbed his chariot and horses.
 Illustration of book V of the Iliad of Homer, French edition The Thebans and Macedonians at Chaeronea Otto I of Germany Defeating the Magyars at the Battle of Lechfeld, 955 How Hereward rescues Alftruda (illustration from Hereward the Great by Charles Kingsley, pub.
 1870, engraved by C.G.
-Lewis) Battle of Tolbiac, 496: Clovis I (466-511), King of the Franks, asking for God The Taking of the City of Jericho Eberhard II, Count of Wurttemberg, at the Battle of Doffingen Christ Tells His Disciples of the Last Judgment
+Lewis) Henry I, King of East Francia, Defeating the Hungarians at the Battle of Riade, 933

 Show more similar artworks